ecksma/MOB-NYC-5/Sessions/Session7/Challenge.md

  * Can we make this a static variable?
 10. Display each place as a row using the subtitle style
  * Set the title as the text of the textLabel
- * Set the location as the detail text label
+ * Use the detailText method to set the detailTextLabel text
- * Set the cell's imageView's image property to the corresponding venue
+ * Set the cell's imageView's image property to the image based
    * Download the images zip file and add the images to the project in the "Assets" catalog
 11. Embed the view controller in a UINavigationController
 12. Create a segue to a second UIViewController